 Stonewall's Different Families report found that when children with lesbian or gay family members realise that their family isn't ever mentioned in class and other children use the word ‘gay’ to mean 'rubbish', that they feel excluded and stop talking about their family.
 Read more

-Stonewall's 2009 research The Teachers' Report shows that more than two in five primary school teachers (44 per cent) say children experience homophobic bullying in their schools.
+Stonewall's research The Teachers' Report (2014) found that seven in ten primary school teachers hear children use the phrases 'that's so gay' or 'you're so gay' and almost half say pupils in their school have experienced homophobic bullying’.
 However, nine out of ten primary school teachers have never received any specific training on how to prevent and respond to homophobic bullying.
 Read more

 School Governors have an important role in making sure the school complies with legislation and meets its duties under the Single Equality Act 2010 and public sector Equality Duty.
 With the Ofsted Inspection Framework in place since January 2012, there is even more reason to be proactive when it comes to tackling homophobic bullying and language.
 Read more